minio/docs/source/reference/minio-mc-admin/mc-admin-prometheus-generate.rst

 Generate a default metrics v3 config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin prometheus generate --api-version v3` to generate a scrape configuration that collects all v3 metrics for a MinIO deployment:
+Use :mc-cmd:`mc admin prometheus generate --api-version v3 <mc admin prometheus generate --api-version>` to generate a scrape configuration that collects all v3 metrics for a MinIO deployment:

 .. code-block:: shell
    :class: copyable